 Mr. Smith appears as a chamber musician throughout the United States, including recent and ongoing appearances with the Philadelphia Chamber Music Society series, at the Marlboro and Santa Fe Music Festivals, and with the Israeli Chamber Project.
 He has performed in collaborative concerts at the Cleveland Museum of Art, Pensacola Museum of Art, Museum of Contemporary Art in Miami, and the 92nd Street Y in New York City.

-Joshua Smith serves as head of the flute department of the Cleveland Institute of Music.
-He is a Powell Artist and performs most often on a new grenadilla Powell or on an old Rudall-Carte.
+Joshua Smith is a Powell Artist and performs most often on a new grenadilla Powell or on an old Rudall-Carte.
 A native of Albuquerque, New Mexico, he worked closely with renowned pedagogue Frank Bowen before attending Philadelphia’s Curtis Institute of Music, where he studied with Julius Baker and Jeffrey Khaner.

 For additional information, please visit www.soloflute.com.